 The Company has share-based compensation plans covering certain members of management and non-employee directors.
 The Company recognizes compensation expense for share-based payments based on the fair value of the awards as required by the Compensation - Stock Compensation Topic of the Codification.
-There was no share-based compensation expense related to stock options for the first quarter of Fiscal 2014 or 2013.
+There was no share-based compensation expense related to stock options for the second quarters and first six months of Fiscal 2014 or 2013.
 The Company has not issued any new stock option awards since the first quarter of Fiscal 2008.
-For the first quarter of Fiscal 2014 and 2013, restricted stock expense was \$2.9 million and \$2.2 million, respectively.
+For the second quarter of Fiscal 2014 and 2013, restricted stock expense was \$3.0 million and \$2.4 million, respectively.
+For the first six months of Fiscal 2014 and 2013, restricted stock expense was \$5.9 million and \$4.7 million, respectively.
 The fair value of employee restricted stock is determined based on the closing price of the Company's stock on the date of the grant.
 The benefits of tax deductions in excess of recognized compensation expense are reported as a financing cash flow.

-There were no employee restricted stock grants during the three months ended May 4, 2013 or April 28, 2012.
+During the three months and six months ended August 3, 2013, the Company issued 199,392 shares of employee restricted stock at a grant date fair value of \$65.11 per share which vest in four equal annual installments over a four-year term.
+For the three months and six months ended July 28, 2012, the Company issued 194,232 shares of employee restricted stock at a grant date fair value of \$57.58 per share which vest in four equal annual installments over a four-year term.
+For the three and six months ended August 3, 2013, the Company issued 9,280 shares of director restricted stock at a weighted average price of \$68.91 which vest on the first anniversary of the grant date.
+For the three months and six months ended July 28, 2012, the Company issued 9,888 shares and 10,224 shares, respectively, of director restricted stock at a weighted average price of \$64.70 and \$65.06, respectively, which vest on the first anniversary of the grant date.
 An outside director can elect irrevocably to receive all or a specified portion of his annual retainers for board membership and any committee chairmanship for the following fiscal year in a number of shares of restricted stock (the "Retainer Stock").
 Shares of the Retainer Stock are granted as of the first business day of the fiscal year as to which the election is effective, subject to forfeiture to the extent not earned upon the outside director's ceasing to serve as a director or committee chairman during such fiscal year.
-During the three months ended May 4, 2013, the Company issued 4,790 shares of Retainer Stock at a grant date fair value of \$59.53 per share which vest over one year.
-The Company did not issue any Retainer Stock for the three months ended April 28, 2012.
-The Company issued zero and 336 shares of director stock for the three months ended May 4, 2013 and April 28, 2012, respectively.
+During the six months ended August 3, 2013, the Company issued 4,790 shares of Retainer Stock at a grant date fair value of \$59.53 per share which vest over one year.
+The Company did not issue any Retainer Stock for the three months ended August 3, 2012.